 In Moreira Cesar, São Paulo, Brazil, we also have facilities for the manufacture of industrial equipment.
-In many cases, we also provide the assembly service of these equipments at the client's site.
+In many cases, we also provide the assembly service of this equipment at the client's site.

-We have a welded steel pipe business for electric conduits with manufacturing facilities in Louisville, Kentucky, Cedar Springs, Georgia and Cartagena, Colombia.
+We have a welded steel pipe business for electric conduits with manufacturing facilities in Louisville, Kentucky, in Cedar Springs, Georgia, in the United States and in Cartagena, Colombia.
 These plants process steel coils into conduit tubing and have a combined annual production capacity of approximately 240,000 tons.